 Some won’t consider a £30 cab ride through a completely unknown city to be a major splurge, but it felt like it to me.
 I did all the research and found the little tram from the airport to the city centre, but correctly guessed that we’d wander off our red-eye flight and out of the EDI airport like newly hatched puppies.
 Unable to see, crying and only wanting our mommies.

 The flight over was less than stellar.
 I know, I know, I shouldn’t complain about literally flying across the world in 1/3 of a day because wow, the novelty.
 But also wow, the discomfort.
-I can’t recommend a United flight to anyone in good conscious, at least not internationally.
+I can’t recommend a United flight to anyone in good conscience, at least not internationally.
 And not in the peasant seats.

 We were well-fed.
 Well, fed.